openmobilityfoundation/mobility-data-specification/general-information.md

 **[Beta feature](/general-information.md#beta-features):** *Yes (as of 1.1.0)*

-Geography-Driven Events is a new MDS feature for Agencies to perform complete Policy compliance monitoring without precise location data.
+Geography-Driven Events (GDE) is a new MDS feature for Agencies to perform complete Policy compliance monitoring without precise location data.
 Geography-Driven Events describe individual vehicles in realtime – not just aggregate data.
 However, rather than receiving the exact location of a vehicle, Agencies receive information about the vehicle's current geographic region.
 The regions used for Geography-Driven Events correspond to the Geographies in an Agency's current Policy.
 In this way, the data-shared using Geography-Driven Events is matched to an Agency's particular regulatory needs.

+See [this example](/policy/examples/requirements.md#geography-driven-events) for how to implement GDE using [Policy Requirements](/policy#requirement).

 Here's how it works in practice: